 Biorefineries play a central role in Eni's evolution because they contribute to achieving our main goal of net zero emissions by 2050.
 The Hydrotreated Vegetable Oils (HVO) we produce from feedstocks that do not compete directly with food and feed crops, such as waste and agricultural residues, are key to contribute to reduce greenhouse gas emissions in the transport sector.

 When added to diesel, HVO (Hydrotreated Vegetable Oil) yields Eni Diesel +, Eni's premium fuel.
-The biofuel composed of 100% pure HVO is called HVOlution and is Eni Sustainable Mobility’s first diesel fuel produced from 100% renewable raw materials (pursuant to Directive (EU) 2018/2001 "REDII"), waste raw materials and vegetable residue and from oils generated from crops that do not compete with the food chain.
-Since February 2023 it has been sold in 50 Eni petrol stations and will be available by March 2023 in 150 sales points in Italy.
+The biofuel composed of 100% pure HVO is called HVOlution and is Eni Sustainable Mobility’s first diesel fuel produced from 100% renewable raw materials, waste raw materials and vegetable residue and from oils generated from crops that do not compete with the food chain, according to the conventional criterion of Directive (EU) 2018/2001 "REDII".
+Since February 2023 it has been sold in 50 Eni petrol stations and will be available by April 2023 in 150 sales points in Italy.
 Before being sold at Eni petrol stations, pure HVO biofuel was already in use in various contexts, from the handling of passengers with reduced mobility in airports to logistics.
 It was also tested on buses, trucks and trains with excellent results.
 Therefore, for heavy transport biofuel is among the solutions of immediate application for commercial vehicles because it can be used immediately with the current infrastructure and engines, without impacting on the costs of adapting logistics, infrastructure and vehicles.

 Biorefineries are also the result of our ongoing commitment to research and technological innovation.
 Thanks to the development of proprietary technologies patented in our Research Centres, we have completely reorganised the traditional refineries in Venice and Gela, converting them to process raw materials of biological origin (vegetable oils, but also animal fats and used cooking oils) and making increasing use of waste and residue feedstocks.